TiyisoWolfiez/COS221-PA5/README.md

 ## Week of 15/5 - 21/5
  1. Group meetup for discussions and planning
  2. Initial design of website in html, css

+## Week of 22/5 - 27/5
+ 1. Initial setup and design of backend and continued design of frontend and research